broadwayinc/skapi-documentation/admin/account.md

 When the request is successful, the string "SUCCESS: Access has been granted to the user." is returned.

 You can grant user access group levels from 1 to 99.

-99 is the admin level.
+99 is the admin group.

 :::code-group
 ```html [Form]